 Lake Superior has a storm season that spans from October into November.
 During this season, the lake develops waves the way a beach does.
 Some of the largest waves ever recorded reached an unbelievable 28.8 feet!
 This was back in October 2017.

 The video below captures the storm season on Lake Superior and the Great Lakes, with captivating footage from several different angles.
 The waves swarm in, rough and choppy — the sound is soothing, but you wouldn’t want to be caught in the water when they’re roaring through.

 See the Footage Below!

 Fall Storm on Lake Superior

 The end of the video shows the two adventurers who braved the cold to capture this footage.
-You watch as they set up their cameras to capture the mesmerizing scenes you’re about to see.
+You watch as they set up their cameras to capture the mesmerizing scenes.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.